-Within the env, install Django package using pip3.
+Within the env, install the Django package using pip3.
 Installing Django allows us to create and run Django applications.

 pip3 install django

-It will give similar output:
+It will give a similar output like bellow –

-You have successfully installed django in your virtual environment.
+You have successfully installed Django in your virtual environment.

 Creating Your First Django Project